 2. Credit card scam

 The 3-digit security code printed on the back of a credit card helps validate that the customer placing an online order has the credit card in their possession, and that the credit card account is legitimate.
-Use this guide from the Financial Consumer Agency of Canada guide to protect yourself from credit card fraud.
+Tips to keep your credit card safe.

 How can you protect yourself from identity theft?